Top 10 questions

 I am based in Edinburgh, Scotland and I am happy to travel anywhere in the world for a wedding.
-I have photographed couples from Scotland, England, Ireland, Norway, Sweden, Finland, France, Italy, Nepal, Canada and Hungary.
+I have photographed couples from Scotland, England, Ireland, Norway, Sweden, Finland, France, Italy, Nepal, Canada, USA and Hungary.
 I love travelling and experiencing other cultures.

 Images can be downloaded from your password protected online gallery typically about 3 weeks after the wedding.
 The private gallery provides multiple viewing, downloading and print ordering options.

 Meeting before the wedding is beneficial for both sides.
-I love having a chat about wedding photography, learn more about you and answer your questions.
+I love having a chat about wedding photography, learning more about you and answering your questions.
 We can run through your plans for the day and I can share tips and ideas.
-Meeting is non-obligatory and free of charge.
+The meeting is non-obligatory and free of charge.